Korean nationalist historiography: Claims on Liaodong and other Chinese territories

 Shin Chae-ho drew on irredentist themes from Imperial Japanese historiography, which argued for territorial expansion based on past control.
 To justify a Greater Japan, the Japanese historian Kume Kunitake criticized the notion of Japan as an island state, proposing that Japan had governed Korea and southeastern China in the past.
 Shin's historiography justified a Greater Korea with reference to territories Korea had supposedly held in the past, which Shin took to mean—from Baekje: western Liaodong, Shandong, Jiangsu, Zhejiang, and the surrounding areas; and from Silla: northeastern Jilin.
 He felt that Unified Silla, Goryeo, and Joseon were not true "unifications" of the Korean people as had been previously thought, but only "semi-" or "half-" unifications (panp'yonjok t'ongil), with a full unification yet unfulfilled since the times of Dangun.
-Earlier, Park Ji-won argued that Liaodong and other territories above the Yalu River should be considered historical Korean territory, or else Korea would lose more territory.
+Earlier, Pak Chiwŏn argued that Liaodong and other territories above the Yalu River should be considered historical Korean territory, or else Korea would lose more territory.
 Yi Kyu-gyŏng believed that the Liaodong Peninsula was "irrefutably" ancient Korean territory because the Korean name for Liaodong was Samhan (Korean: 삼한; Hanja: 三韓), or "Three Korean States".
 Nationalist scholars asserted Korean ownership of Liaodong and the surrounding area based on the Chinese dynastic History of Liao and History of Jin.
 However, mainstream acceptance of claims to Manchurian territory in Korea occurred only when the Empire of Japan expanded into north and northeast China.
 Colonial Japanese scholars such as Iwakichi Inaba, Shiratori Kurakichi, Torii Ryūzō, Imanishi Ryū, and Ikeuchi Hiroshi declared that there was one unified "Manchurian-Korean history" (Mansen-shi).